Books

 “First class.
 Finally, a book that nails the iconic movement – Tom Dyckhoff’s The Age of Spectacle is the book that I wish I had written.”
 (Simon Jenkins)

-From 2013 to 2016 Tom wrote the strategic editorial plan for the 21st edition of Sir Banister Fletcher’s Global History of Architecture (Bloomsbury), rethinking the content, tone, structure, purpose and digital future of this monumental, classic text - first published in the late 19th century - which surveys the history of architecture around the world from its origins to the present day.
-The 21st edition has been edited by the eminent architectural historian Professor Murray Fraser.
+From 2013 to 2016 Tom wrote the strategic editorial plan for the 21st edition of Sir Banister Fletcher’s Global History of Architecture (Bloomsbury), rethinking the content, tone, structure, purpose and digital future of this classic text – first published in the late 19th century – surveying the history of architecture around the world from its origins to the present day.
+The 21st edition has been edited by the distinguished architectural historian Murray Fraser.

 The Architecture of London 2012: Vision, Design, Legacy